tony-waters/tony-waters.github.io/_posts/2026-08-29-matt-pocock-stole-my-vibe-coding.md

 _Avoid_: fraud status, account status
 ```

-This is extremely useful!
-The terminology here will be used for class and method names in the resulting code.
+This is extremely useful.
+The terminology captured here flows straight into the class and method names in the resulting code.

-At the time of writing I have tried the `grill-with-docs` skill on two (admittedly different sized) projects.
-For the first project I got asked 111 questions, for the second a little under 40.
-I am excited about trying this process again.
+At the time of writing I have tried `grill-with-docs` on two (admittedly differently sized) projects.
+The first asked 111 questions, the second a little under 40.
+I'm excited to run it again.

+Which brings me back to the title.
+This isn't "vibe coding" in the loose, improvised sense at all.
+It's a structured interview that forces the decisions up front, before any code gets written, and leaves a paper trail (spec, tickets, ADRs, glossary) behind it.
+That's a trade — more upfront friction for less drift and rework later — but for anything beyond a throwaway prototype, it's one I'm happy to make.

 ## <a name="notes"></a>Notes
 1. Eric Evans, Domain Driven Design (2003)